simmmmo/SJB-MVC-Tech-Blog/README.md

 ## Description

 This application is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 A user can add, edit and delete thier posts.
+The application has been deployed to Heroku.

 ## User Story